aprsworld/wsBroadcast/README.md

 The WebSockets Server requires the 'ws' npm module.  (`npm install --save ws`) For diagnostic and debugging the 'wscat' module is recommended.  (`npm install -g wscat`)

+Currently the WebSocket server defaults to running on port 1228.

 ### TCP Server

 The TCP Server allows updating the dynamic data via standard JSON messages.
-The protocol is a very simple input only null terminated ('\0', 0x00) message passing system with each message being a JSON object with absolutely no handshake.
+The protocol is a very simple input only terminated (At this time it is terminated with a '\n', 0x0A character though in the future may use the traditional null, '\0', 0x00 terminator) message passing system with each message being a JSON object with absolutely no handshake.
 It may be extended in the future.

+Currently two TCP Servers are run, one on port 1229 which is for input, and one on port 1230 for a single output of the current data.

 ## WWW Static Content